When Brendan Met Trudy

-When Brendan Met Trudy is a 2000 film directed by Kieron J. Walsh and starring Peter McDonald and Flora Montgomery.
+When Brendan Met Trudy is a 2000 Irish film directed by Kieron J. Walsh and starring Peter McDonald and Flora Montgomery.
 It was written by Roddy Doyle.
 The screenplay concerns a Dublin schoolteacher who falls in love with a mysterious young woman who turns out to be a thief.

 Plot

 Brendan (Peter McDonald) is a shy, reserved teacher who takes his profession seriously.
 Away from the classroom, he has a love of films and classical music.
-One night, after practising with his church choir, he meets Trudy (Flora Montgomery), a bright, witty and free-spirited woman whom he believes is a Montessori teacher.
+One night, after practicing with his church choir, he meets Trudy (Flora Montgomery), a bright, witty and free-spirited woman whom he believes is a Montessori teacher.
 Despite the differences in their personalities, the two begin a relationship.
 Brendan is unaware that his new girlfriend is actually a burglar, and is shocked when Trudy asks him to prove his love by helping her on one of her 'jobs'.
 Brendan is torn between his feelings for Trudy, and the desire to do what is right.
-Throughout his relationship with her, Brendan slowly begins to discover himself, and realises that there is more to life than music and movies.
+Throughout his relationship with her, Brendan slowly begins to discover himself, and realise that there is more to life than music and movies.